Quasi-1D Coulomb drag in the nonlinear regime

 We now discuss the temperature dependence of the drag signal, focusing on two subband configurations: $N_{\text{drive}}=N_{\text{drag}}=1$ and $N_{\text{drive}}=2, N_{\text{drag}}=3$.
 As shown in Fig. \ref{fig:3}(a) and Fig. \ref{fig:3}(b), the oscillation amplitude in the moderate drive current range ($I_{\text{drive}}<20$ nA) decreases with increasing temperature.
 This flattening leads to a nonmonotonous temperature dependence at various positions within the oscillation period.
 For clarity, Fig. \ref{fig:3}(c) provides a zoom-in view of the low-voltage regime from Fig. \ref{fig:3}(a).
 Near a maximum at base temperature, $V^{AS}_{\text{drag}}$ decreases with increasing temperature, while the opposite behavior is observed near the minimum of the oscillation.
 Similar trends are observed for $N_{\text{drive}}=N_{\text{drag}}=1$, as shown in Fig. \ref{fig:3}(b) and Fig. \ref{fig:3}(d).
 Here, $V^{AS}_{\text{drag}}$ initially increases with temperature for $I_{\text{drive}}\leq2.75$ nA, followed by a behavior where $V^{AS}_{\text{drag}}$ first increases and then decreases as the oscillation flattens out.
 Eventually, $V^{AS}_{\text{drag}}$ increases with temperature increasing for $I_{\text{drive}}>30$ nA.
-In contrast with the linear temperature dependence predicted for Coulomb drag between 1D Fermi liquid conductors, these observations confirm the presence of TLL physics in our system \cite{gurevich_coulomb_1998}.
-They are also in good agreement with the predictions of Ref. \cite{peguiron_temperature_2007} for $T_L=\hbar\omega_L/k_B$ ranging between 2.4 K and 1.1 K for $N_{\text{drive}}=N_{\text{drag}}=1$ and $N_{\text{drive}}=2, N_{\text{drag}}=3$, respectively.
+In contrast with the linear temperature dependence predicted for Coulomb drag between 1D Fermi liquid conductors, these observations confirm the presence of TLL physics in our system \cite{gurevich_coulomb_1998} and are in good agreement with the predictions of Ref. \cite{peguiron_temperature_2007}.
+Indeed, the temperature $T_L=\hbar\omega_L/k_B$ of these two subband configurations are calculated to be 2.4 K and 1.1 K for $N_{\text{drive}}=N_{\text{drag}}=1$ and $N_{\text{drive}}=2, N_{\text{drag}}=3$, respectively, resulting in a temperature range consistent with the observation of a non-monotonic temperature dependence.